Kalkwasser Stirrer / Reactor 300 - Two Little Fishies

 Two Little Fishies Kalkwasser Stirrer/Reactor has a patent-pending design by Julian Sprung.
-Uses upflow principle to achieve the most efficient use of Kalkwasser.
+Designed with an upflow principle to achieve the most efficient use of Kalkwasser.
 By pushing top-off water upward through the calcium hydroxide, it automatically mixes it to achieve a supersaturated kalkwasser solution.
+Mount on the back of your aquarium or below your tank.
+Includes check valve and flexible connection fittings that rotate 180° to suit your installation.

 - Very convenient design that can be mounted hanging on the back of the aquarium or below the aquarium.